SiliconValleyInternship-Kim-Oh-E/yolov5_for_weight/README.md

 # yolov5_for_weight

+yolov5 기반
-repository need to clone in yolo_recognition
+repository need to clone in test.ipynb (yolo_recognition repository)